home-assistant/home-assistant.io/source/lovelace/index.markdown

 ---
-title: "Lovelace"
+title: "Dashboard"
-description: "Lovelace is a powerful and configurable dashboard for Home Assistant."
+description: "A powerful and configurable dashboard for Home Assistant."
 ---

-Lovelace is the Home Assistant dashboard.
-It is a fast, customizable and powerful way for users to manage their home using their mobiles and desktops.
+The Home Assistant dashboard is a fast, customizable and powerful way for users to manage their home using their mobiles and desktops.

 - 29 different cards to place and configure as you like.
-- Dashboard Editor: Allows you to manage your Lovelace dashboard by including a live preview when editing cards.
+- Dashboard Editor: Allows you to manage your dashboard by including a live preview when editing cards.
 - Fast: Using a static configuration allows us to build up the dashboard once.
 - Customizable:
   - Cards have a number of options which help to configure your data as required.